TKLeuPT/Kanboard-Time-Track-To-Minutes/README.md

 Time Track to minutes
 ==============================

-This plugin allows you to see the time tracking in minutes instead the normal decimal hours.
+This plugin allows you to see the time tracking in hours with minutes instead the normal decimal hours.

+This plugin doesn't change the way you store the hours just changes the way you see the time you spent in your tasks!

 Author
 ------